 • A Measuring Tape: Measure the length, width, and height of your final packed box.

 Write these numbers down.
 The weight and dimensions of your package will directly determine the shipping cost.
-An accurate measurement prevents you from undercharging or overcharging your customer.

-Step 2: Choose Your Shipping Carrier
+Step 2: Decide on Your Shipping Price Strategy

 Advertisement